 In addition, all Sixth Formers will have the opportunity to be involved in a programme aimed at enriching their academic studies.
 This programme will include sport, Performing Arts Leadership Award, Sport Leadership award, private study, work experience placements, volunteering, the Extended Project Qualification and the Duke of Edinburgh Scheme at Gold level.

-Similar to Key stage 3 and 4 , Personal, Social, Health, Economic Education (PSHE) is delivered in a number of ways: through a programme of tutor lessons, assemblies and through a series of special days and occasions.
+Similar to Key stage 3 and 4, PSHCE for Key Stage 5 is delivered in a number of ways: through a programme of Personal Development lessons, assemblies and through a series of special days and occasions.
 We offer dedicated support in our curriculum to the students making the next step from Caistor Grammar School into the world of work or Higher Education.

 Our curriculum is accessible to all students.
-You can read our SEND policy here. [link]
+You can read our SEND policy and how our curriculum links with our Equality Objective by visiting the Policies section of the website.

-You can contact Mr Marcus Croft (Assistant Head, Teaching & Learning) to ask about our curriculum via marcus.croft@caistorgrammar.com
+You can contact Mr Marcus Croft (i/c Teaching & Learning) to ask about our curriculum via marcus.croft@caistorgrammar.com

 Crest